Secretary and Head of Fundraising

 Waikato river board walk – I love to run, walk and bike the board walk with friends and by myself.
 It has amazing scenery, places you can stop and have a picnic or just time to reflect on our wonderful back yard.

-What's the best thing you bring to Seed?
+What's the best thing you bring to Seed Waikato?

-The willingness to try new tasks outside my comfort and knowledge range to develop myself and also aid Seed Waikato to achieve its goals.
+The willingness to try new tasks outside my comfort and knowledge range, my eagerness to develop myself and also my determination to aid Seed Waikato to achieve its goals.

 What do you spend your time on?